facebookresearch/habitat-lab/habitat-hitl/README.md

 The HITL framework consists of the `habitat-hitl` Python library, example [desktop applications](../examples/hitl/), and our Unity-based [VR client](../examples/hitl/pick_throw_vr/README.md#vr).

 The framework builds on `habitat-lab` and `habitat-baselines`.
 It provides wrappers to load, simulate, and render Habitat environments in real time, including virtual agents and policy inference.
-To enable users to interact with these agents, the framework provides graphical user interfaces (GUIs), including a 3D viewport window, camera-control and avatar-control helpers, and VR integration.
+To enable users to interact with these agents, the framework provides graphical user interfaces (GUIs), including a window with a 3D viewport, camera-control and avatar-control helpers, and VR integration.

 <p align="center">
   <img src="../res/img/hitl_tool.gif" height=400>